Vilksar/ComplementDrugSearch/README.md

   If the file is in a different format, or no proteins or interactions could be found, an error will be returned.
 The order of the proteins is important, as the network is directed.
 Thus, `Protein A;Protein B` is not the same as `Protein B;Protein A`, and they can both appear in the network.
 Any duplicate interactions will be ignored.
 The set of proteins in the network will be automatically inferred from the set of interactions.
 This argument does not have a default value.

 * `--Drugs`.
 Use this argument to specify the path to the file containing the possible drugs.
 Each drug should be on a new line, with its elements separated by semicolons.
-Each drug should contain the drug name, the corresponding drug target, and the type ("-1" for a drug that down-regulates its drug target, "1" for a drug that up-regulates its drug target, or "0" otherwise), for example:
+Each drug should contain the drug name, the corresponding drug-target, and the type ("-1" for a drug that down-regulates its drug-target, "1" for a drug that up-regulates its drug-target, or "0" otherwise), for example:

   ```
   Drug 1;Protein A;-1